jafaircl/gatsby-plugin-amp/README.md

 Formats AMP-specific pages by removing javascript, combining styles and adding boilerplate.
 Read more about AMP (Accelerated Mobile Pages) [here](https://amp.dev/).

-**NB: This supports gatsby-remark-images unlike gatsby-plugin-amp**
+**NB: This plugin was forked from gatsby-plugin-amp since gatsby-plugin-amp has not been maintained and there were issues with gatsby-remark-images AMP support. gatsby-plugin-google-amp can be used as a direct substitute to gatsby-plugin-amp**

-Use this over gatsby-plugin-amp as that plugin has not been maintained.
+Please feel free to contribute to the plugin if you notice any missing features/bugs when using it in your sites!

 ## Install